pupperemeritus/gsoc_blog/projectreport/index.md

   $$ \sum_n y_n g(t_n) \approx \sum_j y_j[\sum_k(w_k(t_j) g(\hat{t}_k))] = \sum_k\sum_j h_j w_k(t_j) \equiv \sum_k \hat{h}_kg(\hat{t}_k)$$ where $$ \hat{h}_k = \sum_j h_j w_k(t_j) $$

-# Challenges faced
+# Challenges faced and lessons learnt

-1. Implementing the Lomb Scargle fourier transform.
+1. Implementing the Lomb Scargle fourier transform was quite challenging to get right.
+It was easy to get SOME output but getting sensible output was very difficult.
+Almost 1.5 months was spent on this.
 2. Pivoting the class from the legacy interface to the modern interface followed by stingray.
-3.
+I had created the LombScargle classes using the legacy interface.
+It took a bit of relearning to think of the class in the modern interface.
+The legacy interface had a lot more monolithic structure whereeas the new interface from the AveragedCrossspectrum and the likes is more modular as well as clean.
+3. Writing meaningful tests has been quite a new experience for me as I had not written any tests for my code before.
+I learnt a lot about them.
+4. I learnt a lot about CI/CD processes for testing and deploying code.
+The different testing tools like pytest, codecov, black formatter etc were used a lot.

 # Acknowledgements